-This list of songs is inspired by a list published by radio station, KEXP, from Seattle in 2010.
-For the most part, I will faithfully countdown from their list, from Song #500 to Song #1.
-So, when you see the song title listed as something like: “KEXP: Song #XXX”….it means that I am working off of the official KEXP list.
-If I post the song title as being: “KTOM: Song #xxx”….it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
-In either case, you are going to get to hear a great song and learn the story behind it.
-Finally, I am not a music critic nor a musician.
+This list of songs is inspired by lists published by radio station KEXP-FM from Seattle in 2010, as well as the latest poll taken in 2021 by Rolling Stone Magazine.
+For the most part I will faithfully countdown from their lists, starting at Song #500 and going until I reach Song #1.
+When you see the song title listed as something like: Song #XXX (KEXP)….it means that I am working off of the official KEXP list.
+Song XXX (RS) means the song is coming from the Rolling Stone list.
+If I post the song title as being: Song #xxx (KTOM), it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
+In any case, you are going to get to hear a great song and learn the story behind it.
+Finally, just so everyone is aware, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
-Enough said!
-Let’s get on to today’s song.
+Here is the story behind today’s song.
+Enjoy.

-KEXP: The Top 500 Songs in Modern Music History.
+RS: The Top 500 Songs in Modern Music History.

 Song #377: Higher Ground by Stevie Wonder.

-Stevie Wonder spent most of his childhood in The Motor City of Detroit, Michigan.
-That is noteworthy because Detroit was, also, the home of Motown Records.
+Stevie Wonder spent most of his childhood in The Motor City: Detroit, Michigan.
+That is noteworthy because Detroit was also the home of Motown Records.
 When Stevie was a child, he sang all around Detroit in church choirs.
-At age 11, he wrote and performed an original composition that was heard by one of “The Miracles” (of “Smokey Robinson and the Miracles” fame) who, in turn, brought Stevie to the attention of Motown head, Barry Gordy.
+At age 11, he wrote and performed an original composition that was heard by one of The Miracles (of Smokey Robinson and the Miracles fame) who, in turn, brought Stevie to the attention of Motown head Barry Gordy.
 Gordy liked what he heard and signed Wonder to his first recording contract.
-After, initially, recording cover versions of existing songs (including an album entirely comprised of Ray Charles tunes called, “Tribute to Uncle Ray”), Stevie began touring with The Motortown Revue.
-One of his live sets (20 minutes long) was recorded and released as an album called “Recorded Live: The 12 year old Genius”.
-In that set was a song called, “Fingertips”.
+Stevie’s career began with him recording cover versions of existing songs (including an album entirely comprised of Ray Charles tunes called Tribute to Uncle Ray).
+Not long afterwards, Stevie began touring with The Motortown Revue.
+One of his live sets (20 minutes long) was recorded and released as an album called Recorded Live: The 12 year old Genius.
+In that set was a song called “Fingertips”.
 “Fingertips” went to #1 on the charts, making Stevie Wonder the youngest singer to ever top the charts.
 Needless to say, that song was just the beginning of a career that remains relevant to this day.

-The link to the official website for Stevie Wonder, can be found here.
+The link to the official website for Stevie Wonder can be found here.

-The link to the official website for The Red Hot Chili Peppers, can be found here.
+The link to the official website for The Red Hot Chili Peppers can be found here.

-Thanks to KEXP for helping to inspire the writing of this post.
+Thanks to Rolling Stone Magazine for helping to inspire the writing of this post.
 A link to their website can be found here.